-Prescription medication taken before your visit
+- Prescription medication is taken before your visit

-More affordable, compared to IV sedation
+- More affordable, compared to IV sedation

-Allows the dentist to perform more dental work in fewer visits
+- Allows the dentist to perform more dental work in fewer visits

 How Does Oral Sedation Dentistry Work

 Oral sedation provides “light sedation” in order to ease anxiety.
-Dr. Dean will prescribe you medication that should to be taken shortly before your scheduled visit.
+Dr. Dean will prescribe you medication that should be taken shortly before your scheduled visit.
 You must have a responsible adult escort to and from your appointment as oral medications will impair your ability to drive or travel alone.

-As the medication metabolizes in the body and enters the blood stream, you will enter a deep relaxed and dream-like state.
+As the medication metabolizes in the body and enters the bloodstream, you will enter a deep relaxed, and dream-like state.
 You will remain fully conscious and able to breathe independently.
 Some patients may even fall asleep.
 As the medication wears off, most patients experience some degree of amnesia.

 A drawback to oral sedation is the unpredictability of side effects and reactions.
-In some cases, the recovery can be uncomfortable with unwanted side effects such as drowsiness, headache and/or nausea.
+In some cases, the recovery can be uncomfortable with unwanted side effects such as drowsiness, headache, and/or nausea.